|

 What are the trains like?

-Each train usually consists of two Slovakian Railways (ZSSK) air-conditioned intercity cars and three Austrian Railways (ÖBB) regional cars branded City Shuttle.
-The City Shuttle cars don't have air-conditioning, but the windows open.
-The train has toilets and luggage racks, there are also bicycle spaces in the end car, but there's no catering car as it's only a regional train on a one-hour journey.
+Each train should consist of three air-conditioned Austrian Railways (ÖBB) intercity cars and two air-conditioned Slovakian Railways (ZSSK) intercity cars.
 The train is 2nd class only, there is no first class.
+The train has toilets and luggage racks, there are also bicycle spaces, but no catering as it's only a regional train on a one-hour journey.
 Like almost all European trains, these trains are all non-smoking.
-There are power sockets for laptops & mobiles in the ZSSK cars, but not the ÖBB cars.
+There are power sockets for laptops & mobiles in both the ZSSK and ÖBB cars.
+The ZSSK cars should have free WiFi, but the ÖBB cars don't.

 Travel tips